James, Davis back on court for Lakers as season draws near - WHIZ News

 LeBron James and Anthony Davis returned to the court for the Los Angeles Lakers, less than a week before the start of the regular season — and just over two months after winning the NBA title.

-This short offseason could be particularly tough on the Lakers after their run to the championship, but James and Davis played for the first time this preseason Wednesday night when Los Angeles was at Phoenix.
-Davis sank a turnaround to start the game, and the Lakers led 53-44 at halftime.
-James had 11 points in the first two quarters and Davis had 10.
+This short offseason could be particularly tough on the Lakers after their run to the championship, but James and Davis played for the first time this preseason Wednesday night in Los Angeles’ 112-107 victory at Phoenix.
+Davis sank a turnaround to start the game and had 10 points in 17 1/2 minutes.
+James scored 11 points in 15 minutes.

+“I felt great, honestly,” Davis said.
+“Coming in, I thought I was going to be a little winded.
+You can try to get in shape all you want, but it’s nothing like getting in basketball shape.”

 The Lakers, who beat Miami to win the championship Oct.
 11, start the new season against the Los Angeles Clippers on Tuesday night.